Neil deGrasse Tyson, STARRY MESSENGER: Cosmic Perspectives on Civilization

 Humans further fight over limited resources.
 Some could be solved with resources from asteroids or comets.
 Science and math are unchanging across human societies.
 Author served on a White House commission and met colleagues from around the world.
 Recalls vodka at 10am in Star City.
 Most displays of international cooperation are competitions—the exception is the ISS.
 In the 1970s was Apollo-Soyuz.

 Author leans liberal but was appointed by Bush.
-Met people across a ranch of viewpoints.
+Met people across a range of viewpoints.
 Learned to appreciate other points of view.
 Scientific rationality can at least make people disagree less strenuously.
 Author considers four red-blue political tropes.

 Trope 1: Conservatives think nuclear families bring stability, and that liberals live under questionable moral codes.
 Yet statistics for out-of-wedlock births and divorces belie conservative claims.
 Evidence of Republican presidents, but also the Ashley Madison site.